tomojitakasu/PocketSDR/doc/algo_desc.md

 If the code offset crosses the code-period boundary, the receiver wraps it back to `[0, T)` and adjusts lock count and TOW consistently.

-### 4.4 Secondary-Code Sync and C/N0
+### 4.5 Secondary-Code Sync and C/N0

 For signals with secondary codes, the channel waits until navigation pull-in time (`T_NPULLIN = 1.5 s`), then correlates the prompt history with the secondary-code sequence.
+The sync test uses the ratio between the signed secondary-code correlation and the average prompt magnitude, so weak or occasional sign errors do not force a hard reject.
 Once synchronized, the secondary-code polarity is removed from all correlator outputs.
 If the average prompt magnitude falls below a loss threshold at a secondary-code boundary, sync is cleared.

 C/N0 is estimated every `T_CN0 = 0.5 s` from prompt power and the noise
 correlator: